faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 Assemble the data
 =================

-phyluce_ has a lot of options for assembly - you can use velvet_, abyss_, or spades_.
+phyluce_ has several options for assembly - you can use velvet_, abyss_, or spades_.
 For this tutorial, we are going to use spades_, because it seems to works best for most purposes, it is easy to install and run, and it works consistently.
 The helper programs for the other assemblers use the same config file, so you can easily experiment with all of the assemblers.

 To run an assembly, we need to create a another configuration file.
 The assembly configuration file looks like the following, assuming we want to assemble all of our data from the organisms above:

 .. code-block:: bash

     [samples]
-    alligator_mississippiensis:/scratch/bfaircloth-uce-tutorial/clean-fastq/alligator_mississippiensis/split-adapter-quality-trimmed/
+    alligator_mississippiensis:/path/to/the/uce-tutorial/clean-fastq/alligator_mississippiensis/split-adapter-quality-trimmed/
-    anolis_carolinensis:/scratch/bfaircloth-uce-tutorial/clean-fastq/anolis_carolinensis/split-adapter-quality-trimmed/
+    anolis_carolinensis:/path/to/the/uce-tutorial/clean-fastq/anolis_carolinensis/split-adapter-quality-trimmed/
-    gallus_gallus:/scratch/bfaircloth-uce-tutorial/clean-fastq/gallus_gallus/split-adapter-quality-trimmed/
+    gallus_gallus:/path/to/the/uce-tutorial/clean-fastq/gallus_gallus/split-adapter-quality-trimmed/
     mus_musculus:/scratch/bfaircloth-uce-tutorial/clean-fastq/mus_musculus/split-adapter-quality-trimmed/

-You need to modify this file to have the path to the clean read data **on your computer (not mine).You will save this into a file named ``assembly.conf`` at the top of our ``uce-tutorial`` directory:
+You need to modify this file to use the path to the clean read data **on your computer** (``/path/to/the/`` is a placeholder, here).
+You will save this into a file named ``assembly.conf`` at the top of our ``uce-tutorial`` directory:

 .. code-block:: bash